Main content

 Please note that most international students have to apply via uni-assist.de.

-Special admission requirements for our Master's program in Economics are defined in the current admission regulations (in German).
-Among other things, the following conditions must be met:
+Special admission requirements for our Master's program in Economics are defined in the current admission regulations Here you will find a summary of the most important requirements.

-• Your Bachelor's degree is relevant for the subject of Economics according to the admission regulations.
+- Your Bachelor's degree program is relevant for the subject of Economics according to the admission regulations if:

-b) 25 ECTS credit points in the field of economics.
+b) at least 25 ECTS credit points in economics, and

-• English language skills must be at the level specified in the admission regulations.
-Please take a closer look at the admission regulations, in particular § 4.
+c) at least 15 ECTS credit points in mathematics, statistics or econometrics. - English language skills must be at the level specified in the admission regulations section 4.
 In addition, the Master's selection committee accepts proof of English language proficiency in the form of successfully completed school English.
 Level B2/C1 is often explicitly stated on the school leaving certificate (i. e.
 A-level certificate or high school diploma).

 Advice for online application